 The ladybugs are great for the local environment.
 The 150,000 plus that were released last week will be natural predators for aphids and scale insects that would otherwise be harmful to the flora of the gardens.
 Also, ladybugs are tame for boys and girls of all ages, parents and grandparents included.
 We joked that an event where the masses release containers of other bugs (roaches for instance) out into the wild wouldn’t have been as big of a hit.

 This was a great event for families who want to get outside and teach the next generation of children about environmental stewardship and the importance of exploring and preserving the outside, natural world.
 Magnolia Plantation did a great job to offer a day of play, creativity and a chance for families and guests to create memories with nature.
 This family definitely had a lot of fun, despite the heat, and we will be making another trip out to Magnolia very soon.

 Thank you to Magnolia Gardens’ staff, volunteers, and exhibitors for an awesome, family-friendly event.
 We already have the Magnolia spring Easter Egg Hunt saved on our calendar.

-Jennifer is a Clemson Tiger cheering, nature-loving, surfboard weilding mother of two, married to her college sweetheart, David.
+Jennifer is a Clemson Tiger cheering, nature-loving, surfboard weilding mother of three, married to her college sweetheart, David.
 In her travels she has sat with baby tiger cubs, ridden an elephant, ziplined through the forest, climbed Machu Pichu, and explored East Asia.
-A certifiable Charleston native (we checked her credentials) , she is probably the most qualified of any of us folks to tell you all about her hometown here in the Lowcountry.
+As a certifiable Charleston native (we checked her credentials), she may be the most qualified of any of us folks to tell you all about her hometown here in the Lowcountry.